hmcts/ccd-docker/PostgresV11.md

 bash the container
 docker exec -it 36a8eb5cccba bash
 ```
-* change permission to your dumpfile file
+* Change the permission of dumpfile file
 ```
 chmod 777 /home/dumpfile
 ```
-* import the file and wait .....
+* Import the file and wait .....
 ```$xslt
 su user
 su - postgres